 With representation in key markets globally, Standard Bank provides cross-border solutions that make us a key partner in progress.
 This includes our trusted capabilities in transactional products and services that connect markets, businesses and individuals in, for and across Africa.
+Through collaboration and partnership across the continent, we have created a digital ecosystem that promotes intra-African trade.
 We are leaders in foreign exchange, trade and custody, with the specialist teams and in-depth research capabilities to help clients negotiate often challenging and complex financial and regulatory cross-border environments.
 As Africa’s leading bank, we understand the intricacies of local markets, unlock opportunity and manage risk.
+Having the right partner, with the right connections, to help you build, shape and grow your prospects, is crucial.
+It’s how we progress together.

-Standard Bank is South Africa’s and Africa’s largest banking group by assets (30 June 2017: R1,95 trillion; USD149 billion) with a heritage of over 150 years on the continent, and operations in 20 African countries.
+Standard Bank is South Africa’s and Africa’s largest banking group by assets (30 June 2018: R2 trillion; USD149 billion) with a heritage of over 150 years on the continent, and operations in 20 African countries.
 We connect our clients to real opportunities through our local insight, proven experience in emerging markets and expertise in the sectors and markets that are key to Africa’s growth.

 Standard Bank is committed to the long-term growth and development of Africa, and we support and participate in events and forums that connect Africa to the world and the world to Africa.